GPS File Formats for Photo Geotagging

 The quality and compatibility of your GPS track logs directly affects how accurately your photos can be geotagged.
 Understanding GPS file formats helps you choose the right devices and ensure long-term access to your location data.

-Industry Standard GPS File Formats
+What Are the Standard GPS File Formats?

 Two primary file formats dominate GPS track logging: GPX and NMEA.
 Both are open standards with widespread support across devices and software.